Essential Words & Phrases for Visiting Brazil

 - Sunday - Domingo

 Speaking (or at least trying) to speak Portuguese can be fun and will definetely enrich your cultural experience.
 We suggest you print this page out and take it with you in case in travel to Brazil or any other Portuguese speaking country.
 You can also add more words and phrases to your list as you go.
-You might also like to book a Portuguese language course in Brazil.

 By Gabriela Dias